repomesh/karpathy/README.md

 The `OPENROUTER_API_KEY` is required for the agent to function properly.

+This is the same environment variable that will be copied to the `sandbox` directory so the agents can use any API keys you provide here.

 ## Quick Start

 Run the startup script to set up the sandbox and start the ADK web interface: